seisman/HinetPy/docs/appendix/channeltable.rst

 - [8]: Sensor sensitivity (V/unit of input, where unit of input is provided in column [9])
 - [9]: Unit of input.
 Use MKS system: "m" for displacement, "m/s" for velocity, and "m/s/s" for acceleration.
 - [10]: Natural period of the seismometer (s)
-- [11]: Dumping constant of the sensor
+- [11]: Damping constant of the sensor
 - [12]: Amplification factor applied to sensor output prior to A/D conversion (dB)
 - [13]: Quantization width in A/D conversion (V), a.k.a.
 LSB value
 - [14]: Station latitude (degrees).
 A positive value indicates North latitude.